-If your space is large enough for a circle, consider using place markers for the spacing and model how to move from their desk to a place in the circle.
+If your space is large enough for a circle, consider using place markers for the spacing and model how to come to the spot.

-If students are wearing a mask, it may take them some time to adjust to using the mask, so talking and hearing others may be hard at first.
+If students are wearing masks, it may take them some time to adjust to using the mask, so talking and hearing others may be hard at first.
 Ease into sharing so everyone can hear.
-Avoid voice-overs (repeating what students have said).
+Avoid voice-overs (repeating what students have just said).

 Don't look for perfection.
-Adjust as needed.
-Keep the goals in mind, while creating a daily routine that students will look forward to each day.
+Keep the goals in mind, while creating a daily routine that students will look forward to each day, and adjust as needed.

-New routines for virtual interaction need to be taught and modeled, including clear expectations for muting/unmuting, when video should be on, and so on.
+New routines for virtual interaction need to be taught and modeled, including clear expectations for muting/unmuting, video on/off, etc. Students will lean on you for direction and consistency.
+Simple rules such as "Only your face in the screen" and "Video on" will help build routines for participation.

-Consider using a visual cue for students as a signal to mute or unmute.
-Tell students they will all be muted when they enter the meeting, and teach them how to unmute when it is their turn to talk.
+Consider a visual cue for students to mute or unmute.
+Tell students they will all be muted when they enter the meeting and explain how to unmute when it is their turn to talk.